acend/infrastructure/README.md

 The following `ClusterIssuer` are available:

 * `letsencrypt-prod`: for general http01 challenge.
 * `letsencrypt-prod-dns01`: for dns01 challenge using the hosttech acme webhook.
+The token for hosttech is stored in the `hosttech-secret` Secret in Namespace `cert-manager`

+Check the [hosttech DNS API](https://api.ns1.hosttech.eu/api/documentation/) for details on how to get a token

 All Cert-Manager components are scheduled on the control plane nodes.